 Related services and key industries

-Simon Goodall is a dispute resolution and litigation lawyer based in London.
+Simon Goodall is a litigation and disputes lawyer based in London.
 He focuses on international arbitration and litigation, with a particular emphasis on energy, construction and international trade.

 - Solicitor, qualified in England & Wales

 - European energy company - in an UNCITRAL arbitration arising from a joint operating agreement for the exploration and production of natural gas and condensate